christian-westbrook/blogging/source/Refactor Friday! Anansi XMLEngine Headings, Images.md

 # Refactor Friday!
-Anansi XMLEngine Headings, Images
+Anansi XMLEngine

 Welcome to the first Refactor Friday!
 In this blog series I'll take on one small refactoring task at a time and explain: